ELP 2014 Syllabus

 • Rules for Writers (7th edition) by Diana Hacker and Nancy Sommers, ISBN 9780312647360

 IEL will also provide:

-• the ELP Orientation Brochure containing the apparatus for using the Common Reading and Listening related to the theme for Summer 2013, “The Dream at 50: Human Rights and Economic Justice”
+• the ELP Orientation Brochure containing the apparatus for using the Common Reading and Listening related to the theme for Summer 2014, “The Human Race: Currents and Encounters”

-• a coursepack with readings assigned for lectures by Harvard faculty;
+• a coursepack of readings assigned for the lectures by Harvard faculty;

-• Site Visits to the JFK Library and Museum; the Concord Museum; the Peabody Essex Museum; and a Duck Tour.
+• Site Visits to the Harvard Peabody Museum; the JFK Library and Museum; the Peabody Essex Museum; and a Duck Tour.

 Students should invest in a college edition of a monolingual English dictionary that affords access to sophisticated academic vocabulary, as well as a college edition of a Thesaurus to guide their precise use of the language in many contexts.